A Vancouver Banff tour is one of the most spectacular trips in the world!

 Find out more about this spectacular tour here.

 6-Day Tour Vancouver to Banff

-This 6-day tour has a really excellent itinerary!
+This 6-day Banff tour package from Vancouver has a really excellent itinerary!
 You’ll experience wine-tasting in the Okanagan, where some of the best wineries in Canada are located.
 Banff National Park will amaze you with its Rocky Mountain peaks, turquoise glacier lakes and abundant wildlife.
 Have you ever seen a big-horn sheep or a full-grown moose sporting a full rack of antlers?
 These animals and more are commonly seen on this tour!

-Did you know that Banff National Park is part of the UNESCO World Heritage Site of the Canadian Rocky Mountains?
+Pro tip: Did you know that Banff National Park is part of the UNESCO World Heritage Site of the Canadian Rocky Mountains?

 This tour also includes time at Lake Louise, a hamlet in Banff National Park.
 It’s also the home of Chateau Lake Louise, a beautiful rail hotel built at the turn of the 20th century by the Canadian National Railway.
 It was originally conceived as a vacation destination to lure wealthy travelers into taking trains and heading west : -).
 It’s a sight well worth seeing.

 Check out Diana’s post for more information about Banff and other beautiful Canadian landmarks!

 On the way back to Vancouver on this great tour you’ll stop in to see the Last Spike at Craigellachie, British Columbia.
 This is where the ceremonial final spike in the Canadian Pacific Railway was driven on November 1885, marking the end of construction of Canada’s first transcontinental railroad.

 Tours4Fun is a budget tour company offering great value tours for all ages that are flexible to suit your needs.

 Find out more about this great tour here.